 - 15626.
-The recount shall be commenced not more than seven days following the receipt by the elections official of the request for the recount under Section 15620 or 15621, and shall be continued daily, Saturdays, Sundays, and holidays excepted, for not less than six hours each day until completed.
-The recount shall not be commenced until the first day following notification of the individuals specified in Section 15628. - 15627. (a) If in the election which is to be recounted the votes were recorded by means of a punchcard voting system or by electronic or electromechanical vote tabulating devices, the voter who files the declaration requesting the recount may select whether the recount shall be conducted manually, or by means of the voting system used originally, or both. - (b) For purposes of direct recording electronic voting systems, "conducted manually" means that either the paper record copies or the voter verified paper audit trail of the electronically recorded vote are counted manually, as selected by the voter who requests the recount.
+The recount shall be commenced not more than seven days following the receipt by the election's official of the request or order for the recount under Section 15620 or 15621 or 15645, and shall be continued daily, Saturdays, Sundays, and holidays excepted, for not less than six hours each day until completed.
+The recount shall not be commenced until the first day following notification of the individuals specified in Section 15628. - 15627. (a) If the votes subject to recount were cast or tabulated by a voting system, the voter requesting the recount shall, for each set of ballots cast or tabulated by a type of voting system, select whether the recount shall be conducted manually, or by means of the voting system used originally.
+Only one method of recount may be used for all ballots cast or tabulated by the same type of voting system. - (b) For purposes of direct recording electronic voting systems, "conducted manually" means that the voter verified paper audit trail of the electronically recorded vote is counted manually, as selected by the voter who requests the recount. - 15628.

-- 15628.
 Not less than one day prior to commencement of the recount, the elections official shall post a notice as to the date and place of the recount and shall notify the following persons of it in person or by any federally regulated overnight mail service: - (a) All candidates for any office the votes for which are to be recounted. - (b) Authorized representatives of presidential candidates to whom electors are pledged if the votes to be recounted were cast for presidential electors. - (c) Proponents of any initiative or referendum or persons filing ballot arguments for or against any initiative, referendum, or measure placed on the ballot by the governing body the votes for which are to be recounted. - (d) The Secretary of State in the case of a recount of the votes cast for candidates for any state office, presidential electors, the House of Representatives of the United States, the Senate of the United States, or delegates to a national convention or on any state measure. - 15629.
-The recount shall be conducted publicly. - 15630.
+The recount shall be conducted publicly.

+15630.
 All ballots, whether voted or not, and any other relevant material, may be examined as part of any recount if the voter filing the declaration requesting the recount so requests.